Explaining Fullbody workouts

 Explaining split training and it´s various forms.
 The split is a popular word in every gym.
 Pretty much adviced by every so-called fitness guru.
 The word is also mentioned in various fitness magazines.
 Also mentioned by fitness models when talking about their routine.
 Splits are there to isolate the muscle growth more effective.
 But what are splits actually?
 The word split refers to the splitting of muscle groups you train on different days.
 The number of days you need to train your whole body (or every muscle you want to train) once is then called splitting.
 If you train your whole body in one day.
 Then you most likely doing full body workouts with compound movements.

 If you train your body completely in two days you could do an upper/lower body split.
 This means training the whole upper body on one day.
 The lower body the other day and a rest day between or after the split circles.
 A 3 split means splitting the body parts your training into different days.
-So after 3 days, every muscle group should get hit once.
+So after 3 days, every muscle group should be hit once.

 At all be aware that after every split circle you need a rest day.
 This gives your muscles the proper regeneration they need.
 But you don´t need to only split your sessions into body parts.
 You can also split them into exercises.
 For example, you could use a push or pull split combined with legs or isolate legs.
 As the name states the split let you do push exercises on one day and pull exercises on the other day.
 You could split the legs up into those days or train them on a separate day.